 The Legend of Zelda: Breath of the Wild 2 might be the most exciting game for the Switch since the original one.
-It remains mostly shrouded in mystery, but thanks to a Nintendo Direct at E3 2021, we now have a few solid details about it, including a release window.
+It remains mostly shrouded in mystery, but thanks to a Nintendo Direct at E3 2021, we now have a few solid details about it, including our first sneak peek at gameplay.
 The sequel to the best video game of the last decade was supposed to launch in 2022 but has recently been delayed, and feature temples in the sky for Link to explore.

 Aside from that, we know that Breath of the Wild’s iterations of Link and Zelda are back, we know that the story will pick up where the first game left off, and we know that the game will come out for the Nintendo Switch.

 Breath of the Wild 2 release date window